xieyuschen/sub-magazines/README.md

 # Sub-Magazines

 Sub-magazines subscribes to the [magazine repo](https://github.com/hehonghui/awesome-english-ebooks) and sends newly added `epub` format files to my Kindle by email.
 It checks the latest commit on the master branch daily with the help of scheduled github action.
+Currently, it supports hardcoded destination only.

 ## Configuration Scheme